Skip to content

 What It’s Made Of

 As previously mentioned, this bread oven is designed using high-quality cast iron.
 On top of that surface is the enamel coating, which is made from porcelain.
-On the oven’s enamel interior, is black satin enamel, which is similar to the coating you’d find on frying pans, woks, or casserole dishes.
+The oven’s enamel interior is black satin enamel, similar to the coating on frying pans, woks, or casserole dishes.

 Because of its finish, you can easily clean the surfaces of this oven and even pop it in your dishwasher.